 the freshest wood bat possible.
 Once an order comes in, we select a billet of the perfect specs to fulfill that order.
 The billet is then taken through a CNC lathe to help provide the rough cut of the bat.

-The bat then moves to a smaller lathe for the for the sanding/hardening process.
+The bat then moves to a smaller lathe for our unique deer antler hardening process and sanding.
+The deer antler is an extremely hard item, allowing the outer surface of the wood bat to condense, which creates a very hard hitting surface.
+Once hardened, our bats are sanded smooth and ready to stain.
 We believe this part is very important because we want our customers to have the hardest bat in the game.